johnkm516/zen-federation/README.md

 <a name="rationale"></a>
 ### **My rationale behind this architecture** :

-- GraphQL resolvers can become incredibly verbose and tedious to implement.
-I wanted to be able to automate generating all the CRUD resolvers for models defined in `schema.prisma` for each subgraph, and generate new subgraphs with ease.
+- There is an immense amount of boilerplate code when developing GraphQL resolvers, especially if you want all the input and outputs to be type-safe.
+By code-generating the CRUD resolvers using Prisma's DMMF, we can generate complicated resolvers that include most of what you would want from an SQL query, but in GraphQL API form.
+By utilizing Apollo Sandbox, a front-end developer with zero knowledge of SQL queries or GraphQL could click and build a GraphQL query in seconds.
+This is the data model layer.

 - Any simple "one-off" queries and mutations can be called directly by frontend applications via Apollo Client.
 This project generates and supports GraphQL resolvers with `where` inputs, which you can use to implement *Optimistic Concurrency Control* in cases where it's assumed multiple users modifying the data simultaneously is rare.